The Students Preparing for Academic-Research Careers (SPARC) Award aims to cultivate student interest in pursuing

 Awardees must be

-- enrolled in the respective CSD program, full time or part time, for the 2017–2018 academic year and
+- enrolled in the respective CSD program, full time or part time, for the entire 2021–2022 academic year and

-- national NSSLHA members (at time of allocation of funds).
+- National NSSLHA members (at time of disbursement of funds).

 How to Apply